 - Private wine and food instructor and consultant

-For the past 20 years Epstein has been providing food, wine and spirits coverage for local, regional and national publications on both the East and West Coasts, from Art & Antiques and Luxury Golf & Travel to Food + Wine and Wine Spectator.
-She began her career as a restaurant reviewer for the Los Angeles Times while working in film and television during the 1980s and early 1990s.
 Having lived abroad for several years, her expertise includes food history and travel, entertaining, aperitifs, dessert wines and spirits.
+Most recently, Epstein has been providing food, wine and spirits coverage for local, regional and national publications on both the East and West Coasts, from Art & Antiques and Luxury Golf & Travel to Food + Wine and Wine Spectator.
+She began her career as a restaurant reviewer for the Los Angeles Times while working in film and television in Hollywood.

 In between trips, tastings and events, Epstein writes books.
-Her award-winning cookbook The American Lighthouse Cookbook (Sourcebooks/Cumberland, co-written with Chef Ed Jackson) came out last year.
-Her second book is an entirely new update of the classic kitchen reference Substituting Ingredients (Sourcebooks June 2010) which is already in its third printing.
-Her popular book Champagne:A Global History (Reaktion, September 2011) includes sparkling wines from around the world; it is also available everywhere as an ebook now.
+Her award-winning cookbook The American Lighthouse Cookbook (Sourcebooks/Cumberland) was co-written with Chef Ed Jackson.
+Her second book is an entirely new update of the classic kitchen reference Substituting Ingredients (Sourcebooks) which is already in its third printing.
+Her popular book Champagne:A Global History (Reaktion Books) includes sparkling wines from around the world; it is also available everywhere as an ebook now.
 In the same series, her next book Brandy: A Global History, was published this year.